-- Use this chart to easily monitor task progress
+- Use this to easily monitor task progress

-- You’ll be able to quickly identify a project problem before it snowballs
+- You’ll be able to quickly identify project problems before they snowball

 And just like bar charts, you can easily set up a custom cumulative flow chart on your Dashboard using ClickUp’s Sprint Widgets.

 Agile project management charts

 There are three types of Agile project management charts to help you efficiently manage your Agile or Scrum projects:

 A velocity chart gives you a visual representation of: